 - 5 Connect the personal computer and the CPU module together with the RS-232C cable.
-Then, turn on the power supply of the controller unit and set parameters for the add-on J.NET module by using the S10 J.NET System. - (6) Reset the CPU module by pressing the RESET switch at its front. - 7 Turn off the power supply of the controller unit and connect the connecting cables to the addon J.NET module. - 8 Set the CPU module's LADDER, MODE, and PROTECT switches in the same way as you wrote down in Step 1. - (9) Remove the RS-232C cable from both the personal computer and CPU module, which were connected together in Step (5). - (1) Turn on the power supply of the controller unit and check that the add-on J.NET module is running normally.
+Then, turn on the power supply of the controller unit and set parameters for the add-on J.NET-INT module by using the S10 J.NET System. - 6 Reset the CPU module by pressing the RESET switch at its front. - Turn off the power supply of the controller unit and connect the connecting cables to the add-on J.NET-INT module. - (8) Set the CPU module's LADDER, MODE, and PROTECT switches in the same way as you wrote down in Step 1. - 1 Turn on the power supply of the controller unit and check that the add-on J.NET-INT module is running normally.